 Bucknell provides opportunities for students to find summer employment in industry, government or academia.
 Recently, students have interned at:

-Each year, about 20 percent of our engineering students study overseas in their junior year at such locations as the University of Nottingham in the United Kingdom and the University of Queensland in Australia.
+About 20 percent of our engineering students study overseas in their junior year at such locations as the University of Nottingham in the United Kingdom and the University of Queensland in Australia.

 309 Dana Engineering

-The following links are virtual breadcrumbs marking the 12 most recent pages you have visited in Bucknell.edu.
+The following links are virtual breadcrumbs marking the 27 most recent pages you have visited in Bucknell.edu.
 If you want to remember a specific page forever click the pin in the top right corner and we will be sure not to replace it.
 Close this message.